Conquest of Coron (1532): Background

 Ottoman Sultan Suleyman the Magnificent started a new campaign on Vienna after being forced away from it by Charles in the 1529 siege, marching in April 1532 over Hungary with an imposing contingent of 200,000 men and 300 cannons.
 In response, imperial admiral Andrea Doria proposed to launch a naval expedition to attack the coasts of Ottoman Greece, hoping to force Suleyman to return to defend them.
+The emperor ordered him to also destroy the Ottoman armada if he could find it.

 The armada sailed off in September.
-It was composed of 17 galleys from Spain, 4 from the Viceroyalty of Sicily and 3 from that of Naples, along with 5 from the Order of St. John, 13 from the Papal States and two from Monaco, complemented by 35 naus and 15 carracks and galleons, among them the Santa Anna, all with 12.000 men in total.
+It was composed of 17 galleys from Spain, 4 from the Viceroyalty of Sicily and 3 from that of Naples, along with 5 from the Order of St. John, 13 from the Papal States and two from Monaco, complemented by 35 naus and 15 carracks and galleons, with 12,000 men in total.
+The carracks included the famed Santa Anna, which had single-handedly routed the private fleet of Ottoman corsair Hayreddin Barbarossa the previous year.
 Doria commanded the fleet, with his cousin Antonio Doria as his second in command, Jerónimo de Mendoza captaining the land troops and Bernardo Salviati in charge of the St. John galleys.
 Doria had no fixed plan and would order the actions as he saw fit when they arrived in Greece.

 Previous movements

 While passing by Zante, the fleet came upon the Venetian armada, formed by 60 galleys in order of battle captained by Vincenzo Capello.
 The Venetians offered supply and port, but declined to join the effort due to their peace treaty with the Ottomans.
 Doria attempted to persuade them to break the accords, pointing out the continuous threat the Ottomans posed for Venice, and even proposed to a joint raid on Constantinople to capitalize on the chance of Suleyman being in Hungary, but again Capello declined.
-In turn, the allies came to believe Capello was trying to distract them to allow time to escape for the nearby Ottoman armada, composed by 70 galleys captained by Omer Ali.
+The proposal was nonetheless unlikely given that the enterprise would have required higher authorization.
+In turn, the allies came to believe Capello was trying to distract them to allow time to escape for the nearby Ottoman armada, composed by 70-80 galleys and fustas captained by Omer Ali.

 Doria sent Antonio with seven galleys to track Omer Ali down, but he found out the Ottoman armada had already sailed around Cerigo and headed to Calcis.
+They additionally found out the Ottoman armada had suffered a Bubonic plague outbreak, discouraging them to pursue it further.
 The allied fleet took port in Sapienza, close to the former Venetian colony of Modon, now a Turkish port.
 Salviati proposed to conquer it, reminding a previous attempt by the Order of St. John and Greek rebels which almost succeeded.
 However, Doria deduced the Ottomans would have reinforced Modon in prevision of a similar attack, so he chose Coron, another former Venetian colony nearby which was defended mainly by its rough terrain and altitude.
 He was contacted by several other Greek rebels for this.